 Significant research activity

-Our aim is to consolidate our position as a national centre for excellent research, while at the same time we are working on strengthening our position internationally.
+We aim to consolidate our position as a national center for excellent research, while at the same time, we are working on strengthening our position internationally.
 Every year more than 50 scientists of IBP participate at national grant projects and educate more than 70 pre-graduate and post-graduate students.
-A number of Institute’s scientists are the principal investigators in international projects, such as projects guaranteed by Norwegian funds, EU grants of Marie Curie, COST projects, projects supported by Howard Hughes Medical Institute in the US or Wellcome Trust in UK.
-The management of IBP supports scientific research also by means of internal support.
-In the Institute, we want to create suitable conditions for the most capable people to come and participate in ground-breaking discoveries in the scientific fields within the general scope of IBP.
-For the best scientists, academic freedom as well as very good financial and technical support are ensured at IBP.
-Professional work of our teams is reflected by high intensity of citations of scientific contributions created at the Institute.
-Highly reputable scientists work at the Institute, such as the laureate of the most prestigious national price „Česká hlava“ and „Neuron“, prof. Emil Paleček (the number of citations according to WoS 14347), prof. Victor Brabec (the number of citations 11340), laureate of the Academiae Premium and one of the most cited scientist of the Czech Republic, prof. Jiří Šponer (the number of citations 18856).
-The Institute management also supports activities of young scientists.
-In the younger generation (up to 35 years), a number of our postdoctoral scientists obtained prestigious Otto Wichterle prize (prize of the Czech Academy of Sciences): Jiří Fajkus, Olga Nováková, Jiří Šponer, Miroslav Fojta, Jana Kašpárková, Stanislav Hasoň, Luděk Havran, Václav Brázda, Judit Šponerová, Lukáš Kubala, Jaroslav Malina, Roman Hobza, Martin Falk, Kamila Réblová, Veronika Ostatná, Hana Pivoňková, Michaela Pekarová, Zdeněk Kubát, Soňa Legartová a Vojtěch Novohradský.
-Reputable scientists of the Institute as well as promising younger generation of scientists guarantee a long-time high level science at the Institute of Biophysics.
+Many scientists are (were) the principal investigators in international projects, such as projects guaranteed by Norwegian funds, EU grants Marie Curie, COST projects, projects supported by Howard Hughes Medical Institute, or Welcome Trust.
+The management of IBP promotes scientific research, also using the internal institutional support.
+In the Institute, we want to create suitable conditions for ground-breaking discoveries in biological and chemical sciences.
+For the best scientists, academic freedom, as well as financial and technical support, are guaranteed.
+The professional work is reflected by the relatively high intensity of citations of scientific contributions, initially investigated at the Institute.
+Highly reputable scientists work(ed) at the institute: the laureate of the most prestigious national award „Česká hlava“ (the Czech Head Award), and „Neuron,“ prof. Emil Paleček (the number of citations according to WoS is more than 14 000).
+Also, prof. Victor Brabec (the number of citations is more than 11 000), and laureate of the Academiae Premium, prof. Jiří Šponer (the number of citations is more than 18 000).
+Prof. Šponer is one of the most-cited scientists of the Czech Republic.
+Institute management also supports the activities of young scientists, and support women (parents) in science.
+In the younger generation (up to 35 years), a number of our postdoctoral scientists obtained prestigious Otto Wichterle award (the award of the Czech Academy of Sciences).
+Following scientists were awarded: Jiří Fajkus, Olga Nováková, Jiří Šponer, Miroslav Fojta, Jana Kašpárková, Stanislav Hasoň, Luděk Havran, Václav Brázda, Judit Šponerová, Lukáš Kubala, Jaroslav Malina, Roman Hobza, Martin Falk, Kamila Réblová, Veronika Ostatná, Hana Pivoňková, Michaela Pekarová, Zdeněk Kubát, Soňa Legartová a Vojtěch Novohradský, Miroslav Krepl, and Lenka Marková.
+We believe that internationally-recognized scientists of the Institute, as well as the promising young generation of scientists, guarantee a long-lasting and the high-level of science at the Institute of Biophysics.